 Hazelwood Green is located at a nexus of opportunity given its proximity to the economic engine of universities located within the greater Oakland neighborhoods and its adjacency to the existing Greater Hazelwood neighborhood, which contains a strong urban fabric primed for reinvestment.The site serves as a place where research and industry will co-locate, start-ups will have room for growth, and the resulting investments will create employment opportunities for all skill levels.
 Economic growth will be further supported through the provision of nearby housing options, business district amenities, and immediate connections to natural amenities that exist on the site and within the neighborhood.
 A synergistic relationship between the site and its neighborhood is imperative to the success of both.

-Interest in the site has risen dramatically over the past year, not the least of which is due to the decision to locate the Advanced Robotics for Manufacturing Institute (ARM) and CMU’s Manufacturing Futures Initiative (MFI) in the first phase (94,000 SF) of RIDC’s Mill 19 building.
+Interest in the site has risen dramatically over the past year, not the least of which is due to the decision to locate Advanced Robotics for Manufacturing (ARM), CMU’s Manufacturing Futures Initiative (MFI), and Catalyst Connection in the first phase (94,000 SF) of the Mill 19 building.
 At full build-out, the Mill 19 building structure is expected to house 260,000 SF of new construction under its historic steel frame.

 Multiple companies have expressed interest in locating on the site, with the proximity to the universities being the number one factor along with the overall vision for the site.
 As the largest seed stage investor in Southwestern Pennsylvania and one of the most active in the country, Innovation Work’s growth in investment activity is a clear indicator of local interest and demand within the technology sector.

-- Number of new patents more than tripled in the same perio
+Number of new patents more than tripled in the same period

 There are a total of 35 colleges and universities in the Pittsburgh region, with 41,000 degrees awarded annually, and 165,000+ students enrolled annually.
 According to Bruce Katz, former centennial scholar at the Brookings Institute, “Few cities are home to such a naturally occurring innovation district as Pittsburgh’s Oakland neighborhood – the 1.7 square-mile district constitutes one-third of the entire state of Pennsylvania’s university research and development output.”
 Oakland is home to Pittsburgh’s largest university powerhouses, the University of Pittsburgh and Carnegie Mellon University, with statistics to back up their impact.